leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 ## Evaluation and Results

 Model performance was evaluated through a blind test submission.
-The final Gradient Boosting model achieved a **leaderboard score of 0.57992**, which represented a **7.09% improvement over the baseline** Logistic Regression model.
+The final Gradient Boosting model achieved a **leaderboard score of 0.57992**, which represented a **7.09% improvement over the baseline** Logistic Regression model. **This score reflects the macro-averaged F1 metric**, which balances precision and recall across both classes.
+For context, the top-performing model in the competition scored approximately **0.621** using an ensemble of fine-tuned transformer models (e.g., RoBERTa).
+While my model prioritized lightweight, interpretable techniques, it still performed competitively and showcased the effectiveness of feature engineering without relying on large-scale pretrained architectures.

 This result demonstrated that combining stylistic features with semantic similarity, and employing a non-linear model, led to more accurate authorship classification.
 Although the score reflects a moderately difficult task, it also highlighted the importance of feature engineering and model selection in text classification.